 The training, experience and competence of individuals (airport staff, passengers, pilots and visitors) are a crucial factor here.
 Airport installations (mainly at regional airports and at former military airfields now used for civil air traffic) should be improved wherever possible (fences, signs, markings, barriers, cameras, sensors, loudspeakers, etc.).
-Communications should also be improved between ATCOs and pilots (such as the use of standard voice according to language proficiency).
+Great care must be taken at all times in communication to avoid misunder-standings - and to correct them if necessary.